AMartins87/world-of-makaton/README.md

 ![About page image](wireframes/about_page.JPG)

 - **ABC:**
     - This page contains images of the Makaton finger alphabet.
-Every single picture has a thin border to separate each image from each other and again allow a better user experience
+Every single picture has a thin border to separate each image from each other and again allow a better user experience on all screen sizes.

 ![ABC page image](wireframes/abc_page.PNG)